Jeunese/jeunese.github.io/docs/ux-writing.md

 - If fewer than three words, consider using a button, especially if it starts a new task or it's a secondary action.
 - Use text links to increase SEO on the page.
 - If part of a sentence, use second person language.
-- Avoid text links that don't convey a function or meaning, such as "click here".
+- Avoid generic verbs that don't convey a function or meaning, such as "Click here".
 Use precise language instead.

+Although phrases like "Click here" and "Learn more" is common link text, try using more specific alternatives, such as "Read more in our documentation".

 For accessibility:
 - Text links should be complete in themselves and communicate meaning without added words.